Easy Make Ahead Christmas Brunch Menu + Printable

-After getting the last recipe from our Christmas morning brunch up on the site, I thought it would be fun to put all the recipes for a make-ahead Christmas brunch together for you - along with a cute printable menu to display on a table or on each plate.
+After simplifying our Christmas morning brunch menu a number of years ago and making everything the day before for a more relaxing morning, I thought I’d share it with you – along with a cute printable menu to display on a table or on each plate.

-- The menu is SO yummy - every part of it has been tested by family and friends and only the best recipes made the cut for Christmas morning.
+- The recipes are SO delicious – every part of the menu has been tested by family and friends and only the best recipes made the cut for Christmas morning.
 The recipes are special and help to create that tradition we love about holiday foods.

 - Everything is EASY and can be made ahead the day before!
 That means all you have to do on Christmas morning is to set the oven temp and cook in between enjoying your family and opening gifts. #love

-Below you'll find all the links to the recipes included in the menu, a cooking timeline (see, I've done all the work for you!), and the printable menu.
+Below you’ll find all the links to the recipes included in the menu, a cooking timeline (see, I’ve done all the work for you!), and a printable menu – Merry Christmas!

 Fruit